Are You a Victim of Your Mental Chatter?

 When they reached the river, they found a young lady sitting there.
 She could not muster courage to walk through the turbulent water to reach the other shore and was looking for help.
 She felt happy when she saw the two monks approaching the river.
 She requested them to help her cross the river.

 The elder monk flatly refused saying that it would be a sin to touch a woman and she must manage on her own.
 The lady was disappointed and pleaded that she would not be safe unless she reached her village on the other side of the river.
-And she couldn't cross the river on her own.
+And that she couldn't cross the river on her own.
 But the elder monk remained adamant despite her repeated pleading.

 The younger monk felt pity and decided to help her.
 Ignoring the displeasure of his senior he asked her to wrap her dress nicely around her and sit on his shoulder.
 He would drop her at the other shore.